SQLite LAST_VALUE() Function

 Code language: SQL (Structured Query Language) (sql)

-2) Using SQLite LAST_VALUE() over the partition example
+2) Using the LAST_VALUE() over partitions example

 The following example shows all tracks from all albums.
 In addition, it shows the shortest track for each album: